Who We Are

 Biographical Information

 Don Werdick is a Professional Oboe, Oboe d’amore & English horn artist.
-Owns and operates the international double reed cane processing business Supérieure Cane Processing, Inc., oboemn.com, since 1960; music copyist/engraver, arranger/editor and Publisher-Chamber Ensemble of Minnesota, Inc. Publishing, ASCAP, oboemn.com/concerto, Member of the American Federation of Musicians – Duluth Musicians Association, Board/Executive Committee-Local 18, Twin Cities Musicians Union-Local 30-73, International Double Reed Society, Associated Chamber Music Players, American Society of Composers, Authors & Publishers and the International Music Score Library Project.
+Owns and operates the international double reed cane processing business Supérieure Cane Processing, Inc., oboemn.com, since 1960; music copyist/engraver, arranger/editor and Publisher-Chamber Ensemble of Minnesota, Inc. Publishing, ASCAP, oboemn.com/concerto, Member of the American Federation of Musicians – Duluth Musicians Association, past Board/Executive Committee-Local 18, Twin Cities Musicians Union-Local 30-73, International Double Reed Society, Associated Chamber Music Players, American Society of Composers, Authors & Publishers and the International Music Score Library Project.
 Studied with: Rhadames Angelucci, Principal Oboe, Minnesota Orchestra; Ita Loe-Vellek, Chicago Symphony and Ruben Haugen, MacPhail Center for Music; and a graduate of the University of Minnesota.
-Symphony and chamber orchestra performances include the St. Croix Valley Symphony Orchestra and SCVSO Ensembles, North Shore Philharmonic Orchestra, Mesabi Symphony Orchestra, Mesabi Musical Theatre Orchestra, Chamber Ensemble of Minnesota, Woodland Chamber Ensemble, Northern Lights Music Festival Orchestra-chamber and opera orchestra, Guest Performer-Duluth Symphony Orchestra, DSSYO, the Minnesota Opera, and music ministry-liturgical music oboe accompanist & arranger.
+Symphony and chamber orchestra performances include the River Valley Chamber Orchestra and RVCO Ensembles, St. Croix Valley Symphony Orchestra and SCVSO Ensembles, North Shore Philharmonic Orchestra, Mesabi Symphony Orchestra, Mesabi Musical Theatre Orchestra, Chamber Ensemble of Minnesota, Woodland Chamber Ensemble, Northern Lights Music Festival Orchestra-chamber and opera orchestra, Guest Performer-Duluth Symphony Orchestra, DSSYO, the Minnesota Opera, and music ministry-liturgical music oboe accompanist & arranger.
 Prior to 2000, performances in the Twin Cities included: Minnetonka Symphony Orchestra, Bloomington Symphony Orchestra, Metropolitan Wind Ensemble, University of Minnesota Orchestra, and Augsburg University Orchestra.
 Having had a dual career/vocation, he is also a retired financial institution Director & CEO; former FDIC/RTC Assistant Director; past First Federal Minneapolis management; and former U.S. Army Band Director & commissioned officer.
-Both business and residences are located on several wooded acres overlooking the St. Croix River in southwestern Wisconsin, and in northern Minnesota.
+Both business and residence are located on several wooded acres overlooking the St. Croix River in southwestern Wisconsin.

 Oboe